Contact Improvisation

 Some of the CI workshops on offer this year:

-• Basics and Beyond - material related to rolling point of contact, listening, how to enter and leave a dance
+Basics and Beyond with Sole - material related to rolling point of contact, listening, how to enter and leave a dance

-• Over & Under Dancers - basic skills of taking weight and lifting another person, as well as catching a ride.
+Over & Under Dancers with Richard - basic skills of taking weight and lifting another person, as well as catching a ride.

-• Swimming under the Skin - tuning into the deeper layers of our skin and superficial fascia we will explore themes of connectivity in our own and other bodies.
+Swimming under the Skin with Mark - tuning into the deeper layers of our skin and superficial fascia we will explore themes of connectivity in our own and other bodies.

-• Earthed Patterns & Flight Paths - patterns that may help us to sequence, and ways into flying.
+Earthed Patterns & Flight Paths with Asher - patterns that may help us to sequence, and ways into flying.

-• What is fluidity, tone, rigidity? - how we relate to gravity; how it gives us energy, in a way that we can choose to use it.
+What is fluidity, tone, rigidity? with Jan-Ming - how we relate to gravity; how it gives us energy, in a way that we can choose to use it.

-• Underscore - a framework CI that takes the dancer through many of the commonly occurring states of awareness that occur during a jam.
+Underscore with David - a framework CI that takes the dancer through many of the commonly occurring states of awareness that occur during a jam.

 Mark Rietema